 Combine your terms to form your search strategy (you'll type this in the search box):

 This list doesn't show every possible search term, just a few examples.

-You can search for information using a range of tools, including the Library Catalogue and databases, Google Scholar, and internet search engines.
+You can search for information using a range of tools, including the Library Collection and databases, Google Scholar, and internet search engines.
 Choose the sources that are best suited to your need.

 Select the plus symbols below to learn more about different search options.

 This is the default option when searching in the Library Collection.

 1. Add in one keyword for each concept, combining them with AND.

 Note: Searching for more general terms will find more results.

 2. Select Search.